ralphgabriel04/PianoFreeCodeCamp/README.md

 ---

-## 📈 Améliorations possibles
+## 📈 Possible Improvements

-- **Ajouter des animations CSS** pour simuler l'appui des touches
+- **Add CSS animations** to simulate key pressing
-- **Intégrer du JavaScript** pour jouer des sons au clic sur les touches
+- **Integrate JavaScript** to play sounds when the keys are clicked
-- **Créer une version avec des couleurs personnalisables**
+- **Create a version with customizable colors**

 ---

-## 📝 Auteur
+## 📝 Author

 📝 **Gabriel Ralph Christian**
-Développeur passionné par la programmation, l’intelligence artificielle et le développement web.
+Developer passionate about programming, artificial intelligence, and web development.

 ---

-## 📜 Licence
+## 📜 License

-📜 Ce projet est sous **licence MIT** – vous êtes libre de l'utiliser, de le modifier et de le partager.
+📜 This project is licensed under the **MIT License** – feel free to use, modify, and share it.